Tupelo woman charged with child endangerment

 Child Protective Services contacted the Tupelo Police department Sept.
 2 concerning a possible child abuse case.
 The child was taken into the CPS custody at that time while the investigation was completed.

 On Monday, Sept.
-26, Tupelo police investigators charged the child's grandmother, Aretha Hall, 54, of Tupelo, with felony child endangerment.
+26, Tupelo police investigators charged the child's grandmother, Aretha Hall, 54, of North Park Street, Tupelo, with felony child endangerment.
 During her initial appearance Tuesday, Tupelo Municipal Court Judge Jay Weir set bond at $50,000.